-- 1 Operators shall provide the following information upon request to ComReg: - i numbers of connected customers, for each category defined by ComReg in the audit request; - ii total of unused and available numbers for each such category; - iii numbers reserved within existing DDI groups; - iv numbers reserved for internal use (e.g. as service numbers or test numbers); - v identification of any 'quarantined' numbers, with comments where relevant; - vi planned utilisation figures for next 12 months; - vii details of all ported numbers; - 2 this information shall be presented as an up to date 'snapshot' of the network or service (i.e. all information is to be broadly synchronised in time); - 3 ComReg should maintain full security and confidentiality over this information while it remains in a form where the data and/or its source may be identifiable, unless the audit request expressly specifies that it will be published; - 4 the information collected may be published (normally in summary format) after aggregation with similar and/or related data from other sources, depending on the purposes of the audit.
+- In particular, Authorised Persons, shall provide the following information to ComReg upon request, as appropriate to their network(s) and/or service(s): - numbers of connected customers, for each category defined by ComReg in the audit request; - ii total of unused and available numbers for each such category; - iii numbers reserved within existing DDI groups; - iv numbers reserved for internal use (e.g. as service numbers or test numbers); - v identification of any 'quarantined' numbers, with comments where relevant; - vi planned utilisation figures for next 12 months; - vii details of all ported numbers; - this information shall be presented as an up to date 'snapshot' of the network or service (i.e. all information is to be broadly synchronised in time); - 3 ComReg shall respect the confidentiality of this information in accordance with the provisions of the Authorisation and Framework Regulations while it remains in a form where the data and/or its source may be identifiable, unless the audit request expressly specifies that it will be published; - 4 the information collected may be published (normally in summary format) after aggregation with similar and/or related data from other sources, depending on the purposes of the audit.